Remediating Access Issues

 Test Basic Connectivity

-If ping fails, check:
+ping <server-ip-or-hostname>If ping fails, check:

 - Jumpbox network configuration